rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 <!-- Description of what the example script does -->
 ## Description

-A user can construct REST over Ethernet requests using curl.
+A user can construct REST over Ethernet requests to the TS4500 or Diamondback Tape Library using curl commands.
-Requests must be made using an active session.
-A session is created after successfully logging into the library.
+The first step is to log into the library to create an active session.
+Subsequent REST over Ethernet requests to the library can then use the active session.
-When the user is done sending requests, a logout request can be sent to close the session.
+Once the user is done using the REST over Ethernet API, a logout request can be sent to the library to close the session.
-If the user does not log out, the session is automatically closed when it becomes inactive.
+If the user does not logout of the session, it will automatically be closed by the library once the session becomes inactive.

 <!-- Description of how to use the script -->
 ## Usage